-Spinal meningitis acquired through a viral infection is typically less severe than bacteria caused meningitis, and is often cured without the need of a specific treatment.
+Spinal meningitis acquired through a viral infection is typically less severe than bacteria caused meningitis and is often cured without the need for a specific treatment.
 Alternatively, bacterial meningitis can be very serious, and result in extensive brain damage, learning disability, hearing loss or death.

 In many cases, it can take a month or longer for meningitis symptoms to surface after exposure to the virus or bacteria.
 Most individuals will experience a variety of symptoms.
 These include:

 - Chills and fever